K. Sandeep Prabhu PhD

 Dr. Avinash Kudva, PhD (Post-doctoral Research Scholar)

-Dr. Tejo Nagaraja, PhD (Associate Professor, Thapar University, India) DBT-CREST Visting Professor
+Dr. Tejo Nagaraja, PhD (Professor, Thapar University, India) DBT-CREST Visting Professor

 Dr. Uma Palempalli (Associate Professor, SV University for Women, Tirupati, India) DBT-CREST Visiting Professor